AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 1. From the pop-up that appears, select the instance of the course that is to be delivered for the certification that you have chosen.
 1. Click Save.

-An admin can add class room and virtual class room type courses to&nbsp;a Learning Program.
+An admin can add class room and virtual class room type courses to a Learning Program.
 Whatever session the author has given during the creation of the course becomes the default instance.
 When admin adds courses to a learning program, by default it is mapped to the default instance of all the courses but admin can change the instance mapping.
 The number of courses added into a learning program is also visible in instances page as shown below.

 # Enable full catalog control {#catalog}